Participating in the Harvard PGP

 - Identical (monozygotic) twins are welcome, but both twins must complete the enrollment process to be eligible.

 Once enrolled, each participant decides their own degree of engagement in the study by controlling the amount of genetic and trait information that they upload to their public profile.
 The more data a participant uploads, the more valuable they become as a subject for scientific research.
 Current participant public profiles can be found here.

-When the project began in 2005, fewer than 20 people in the world had been sequenced, and the cost to sequence a new human genome was over $350,000.
 In subsequent years, when funded to do so, the PGP has performed whole genome sequencing for participants who donated samples (about 400 so far).
 The cost of genome sequencing has dropped exponentially and is now under $1,000 for a whole human genome sequence, and there are now many options for individuals to obtain whole or partial genome sequences.
-Therefore, since 2105, the project has been shifting focus towards participant-contributed genomic data and preparing to increase the availability of cell lines for research.
+Therefore, since 2015, the project has been shifting focus towards participant-contributed genomic data and preparing to increase the availability of cell lines for research.

 Enrolling in the Harvard PGP is an online process.
 Individuals considering participation should closely review our study guide and consent forms.
 To qualify for enrollment, prospective participants must complete an online exam to demonstrate their comprehension of the risks and protocols associated with being a member of the Harvard PGP.

 Click here to read about the enrollment and study procedure in more detail.